Jack Nicklaus Rookie Card

 Shop for the 1981 Donruss Jack Nicklaus on eBay (affiliate link)

 1981 Donruss Jack Nicklaus “Statistical Leader”

 The 1981 Donruss Jack Nicklaus “Statistical Leader” card is another Nicklaus card from this set that is sometimes considered a rookie.
 This card doesn’t have a number and it is less valuable than the #13 Nicklaus card from this set.
 Still, it’s a great vintage Nicklaus card to add to your collection.
-Also, this may be the best pants to ever appear in a sports card.
+Also, these may be the best pants to ever appear on a sports card.

 1979 Venorlandus World of Sport Our Heroes “Flik-Cards” Jack Nicklaus #22